spettersson/splunk4patientprivacy/data_guide.md

 ## **Get Logs In**

-Splunk can collect, index, search, correlate, and visualize logs from any system or vendor that records activities such as **create, read, update, delete, and export** activities related to patient journals.
+Splunk can collect, index, search, correlate, and visualize logs from any system that records activities such as **create, read, update, delete, and export** activities related to patient journals.

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs **between the moment that Splunk initiates parsing of the logs until they finally are written to disk**.
 Finally on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.